Endometriosis Supportive Therapy: Can Endometriosis Be Treated Without Surgery?

 2. Starting treatment that can cause extreme side effects and potential long-term harm without first getting a definitive diagnosis seems imprudent.
 So, if a practitioner offers hormones because they “think” you have endo based on history, examination and perhaps some scans, at least get a second opinion from an endometriosis specialist.
 This approach is within international guidelines but can cause you a world of misery and potential harm if not managed in expert hands.

-3. Hormone therapy for endo boils down to either reducing or eliminating estrogen, or increasing progestational agent levels to try to medically eliminate endo lesions.
+3. Hormone therapy for endo boils down to either reducing estrogen levels or eliminating estrogen altogether or increasing progestational agent levels to try to medically eliminate endo lesions.
+Reducing estrogen levels is not possible since there are different types of estrogen, different sources of estrogen and endo lesions themselves can influence local production of estrogen.

 4. Endometriosis cells differ from endometrial cells that are found in the uterus by being relatively resistant to synthetic progestin or natural micronized progesterone therapy.

 5. Hormonal therapy is known to reduce pain when endometriosis is the cause.
-However, studies have shown that it fails to actually retard the growth of endometriosis tissue when objectively tested in pathology laboratories after hormonal therapy.
-Further, hormonal therapy cannot eliminate scars or fibrosis caused by endo and this fibrosis by itself can be a cause for pain.
+However, studies have shown that pain relief is possible but hormonal therapy fails to significantly retard the growth of endometriosis tissue when objectively tested in pathology laboratories.
+Further, hormonal therapy cannot eliminate scar tissue or fibrosis caused by endo and this fibrosis by itself can be a cause for pain.

 6. While unproven, under some circumstances it may be prudent to use less toxic hormonal therapy options to potentially reduce the risk of endo recurrence after surgery.